 What are STARS and MERIT?

-STARS is the State Training and Registry System, and it's the professional development system of the Washington State Department of Early Learning (DEL).
+STARS is the State Training and Registry System, and it's the professional development system of the Washington State Department of Children, Youth & Families (DCYF).
 STARS has certain training requirements for school-age child care providers which can be met by workshops and trainings from School's Out Washington.

 MERIT is the Managed Education and Registry Information Tool, a website where you can apply to be a registered school-age child care provider, find STARS-approved trainings, and apply for training reimbursements.